mdn/content/files/en-us/web/javascript/reference/global_objects/json/stringify/index.md

 `JSON.stringify()` converts a value to JSON notation representing it:

 - {{JSxRef("Boolean")}}, {{JSxRef("Number")}}, {{JSxRef("String")}}, and {{jsxref("BigInt")}} (obtainable via [`Object()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/Object)) objects are converted to the corresponding primitive values during stringification, in accord with the traditional conversion semantics. {{jsxref("Symbol")}} objects (obtainable via [`Object()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/Object)) are treated as plain objects.
 - Attempting to serialize {{jsxref("BigInt")}} values will throw.
 However, if the BigInt has a `toJSON()` method (through monkeypatching: `BigInt.prototype.toJSON = ...`), that method can provide the serialization result.
-  > **Note:** This constraint ensures that a proper serialization/deserialization behavior can be specified for BigInts in the future without breaking backward compatibility.
+This constraint ensures that a proper serialization (and, very likely, its accompanying deserialization) behavior is always explicitly provided by the user.
 - {{JSxRef("undefined")}}, {{JSxRef("Function")}}, and {{JSxRef("Symbol")}} values are not valid JSON values.
 If any such values are encountered during conversion, they are either omitted (when found in an object) or changed to [`null`](/en-US/docs/Web/JavaScript/Reference/Operators/null) (when found in an array). `JSON.stringify()` can return `undefined` when passing in "pure" values like `JSON.stringify(() => {})` or `JSON.stringify(undefined)`.
 - The numbers {{JSxRef("Infinity")}} and {{JSxRef("NaN")}}, as well as the value [`null`](/en-US/docs/Web/JavaScript/Reference/Operators/null), are all considered `null`.
 (But unlike the values in the previous point, they would never be omitted.)
 - Arrays are serialized as arrays (enclosed by square brackets).
 Only array indices between 0 and `length - 1` (inclusive) are serialized; other properties are ignored.